 This method is not only a good way to reduce your monthly bills, but it can also help prolong the life of your clothing and prevent shrinking!
-More money each month, less unneccessary shopping all year!
+More money each month, less unnecessary shopping all year!

-There are some things in life that give you the option to pay annually for a larger up front fee or make smaller monthly payments.
+There are some things in life that give you the option to pay annually for a larger up-front fee or make smaller monthly payments.

 Making small monthly payments can be tempting, but you will usually save big time by paying the cost up front.

 The idea of cutting cable is definitely not a new thing by any means.
-Programs like Netflix and Hulu are taking over the world and less and less people are sticking with their cable packages.
+Programs like Netflix and Hulu are taking over the world and less and fewer people are sticking with their cable packages.

 But what about those people who really love watching football or the local news at night?

-If you have been clinging to your cable bill just for the sake of hanging onto a few channels, it might be time to invest in a digital antennae.
+If you have been clinging to your cable bill just for the sake of hanging onto a few channels, it might be time to invest in a digital antenna.
 You will still be able to get your basic channels throughout your home while potentially reducing your monthly bills and saving yourself around $1,000 per year.